eliseomartelli/eliseomartelli.it/_posts/2020-10-30-ipados_review.md

 The iPad platform offers a **clean slate** that developers are happy to use and develop for.
 The App Store is full of pretty **good iPad apps**.
 The quality of these apps is usually _top-notch_ and the often powerful chips on these devices help to deliver a smooth experience.

-One of the most **fascinating** things looking through an Android user's perspective, is that the developer **adoption** of new frameworks or new hardware features is always **fast**.
+Looking through an Android user's perspective, one of the most **fascinating** things is that the developer **adoption** of new frameworks or new hardware features is always **fast**.
 Developers are keen on updating their apps to take advantage of these new features.
 There's always something _fresh_ on the iPad and each iPadOS update brings new features to the table.

 ### Productivity & Creativity